RAF Bardney and Bomber Command

 Written By Richard Hall

-The airfield at Bardney was located ten miles to the east of Lincoln and four miles south of Wragby.
-As the bombing campaign over occupied Europe developed and became more intense, Bomber Command required more airfields to sustain its ever strengthening power.
+The airfield at Bardney was located ten miles east of Lincoln and four miles south of Wragby.
+As the bombing campaign over occupied Europe developed and became more intense, Bomber Command required more airfields to sustain its ever-strengthening power

-In August 1942, 9 Squadron transferred to 5 Group and moved to Waddington where the unit converted onto the Avro Lancaster.
-Leaving Waddington on the evening of 13 April 1943 the Squadron took part in a raid on the port of La Spezia in Northern Italy.
-Returning to England on 14 April the squadron landed at Bardney to be greeted by their ground crews who had moved overnight from Waddington.
-In this instance all the aircrew that left Waddington for the raid on La Spezia landed safely back at Bardney.
+In August 1942, No. 9 Squadron transferred to No. 5 Group and moved to Waddington, where the unit converted on to the Avro Lancaster.
+Leaving Waddington on the evening of 13 April 1943, the Squadron took part in a raid on the port of La Spezia in Northern Italy.
+Returning to England on 14 April, the unit landed at Bardney to be greeted by their ground crews who had moved overnight from Waddington.
+In this instance, all the aircrew that left to take part in the operation returned safely.

-In August 1942, 9 Squadron transferred to 5 Group and moved to Waddington where the unit converted onto the Avro Lancaster.
-Leaving Waddington on the evening of 13 April 1943 the Squadron took part in a raid on the port of La Spezia in Northern Italy.
-Returning to England on 14 April the squadron landed at Bardney to be greeted by their ground crews who had moved overnight from Waddington.
-In this instance all the aircrew that left Waddington for the raid on La Spezia landed safely back at Bardney.
+In August 1942, No. 9 Squadron transferred to No. 5 Group and moved to Waddington, where the unit converted on to the Avro Lancaster.
+Leaving Waddington on the evening of 13 April 1943, the Squadron took part in a raid on the port of La Spezia in Northern Italy.
+Returning to England on 14 April, the unit landed at Bardney to be greeted by their ground crews who had moved overnight from Waddington.
+In this instance, all the aircrew that left to take part in the operation returned safely.

 The Battle of the Ruhr

-The Battle of The Ruhr commenced on 5/6 March 1943 with a raid on Essen and continued until 31 July 1943 with an operation to Remscheid.
-No 9 Squadron's arrival at Bardney coincided with Bomber Command's increasing raids on the Ruhr and they were soon in action with an operation to Stuttgart on 14 April 1943.
-Five crews took part in the raid which was a credit to the ground crews who had only arrived from Waddington overnight.
-Twenty five aircraft either failed to return from the raid or were lost for operational reasons, but on this date all 9 Squadron aircraft returned safely.
+The Battle of the Ruhr commenced on 5/6 March 1943 with a raid on Essen.
+It continued until 31 July 1943 with an operation to Remscheid.
+No. 9 Squadron's arrival at Bardney coincided with Bomber Command's increasing attacks on Germany's industrial heartland.
+They were soon in action with an operation to Stuttgart on 14 April 1943.
+Five crews took part in the raid, which was a credit to the ground crews who had only arrived from Waddington overnight.
+Twenty-five aircraft either failed to return or were lost for operational reasons, but on this date, all 9 Squadron aircraft returned safely.

-The first operational loss by 9 Squadron flying from Bardney occurred on 30 April - 1 May 1943.
+The first operational loss sustained by No. 9 Squadron flying from Bardney occurred on 30 April/1 May 1943.
 Lancaster III ED838 WS-R was tasked to take part in a raid on Essen.
-The aircraft piloted by F/O Nunez, who came from St Joseph Trinidad, was lost without trace with the crew commemorated on the Runnymede Memorial.
+The aircraft piloted by Fg Off.
+Nunez, who came from St Joseph Trinidad, was lost without a trace with the crew commemorated on the Runnymede Memorial.

-The Battle of The Ruhr commenced on 5/6 March 1943 with a raid on Essen and continued until 31 July 1943 with an operation to Remscheid.
-No 9 Squadron's arrival at Bardney coincided with Bomber Command's increasing raids on the Ruhr and they were soon in action with an operation to Stuttgart on 14 April 1943.
-Five crews took part in the raid which was a credit to the ground crews who had only arrived from Waddington overnight.
-Twenty five aircraft either failed to return from the raid or were lost for operational reasons, but on this date all 9 Squadron aircraft returned safely.
+The Battle of the Ruhr commenced on 5/6 March 1943 with a raid on Essen.
+It continued until 31 July 1943 with an operation to Remscheid.
+No. 9 Squadron's arrival at Bardney coincided with Bomber Command's increasing attacks on Germany's industrial heartland.
+They were soon in action with an operation to Stuttgart on 14 April 1943.
+Five crews took part in the raid, which was a credit to the ground crews who had only arrived from Waddington overnight.
+Twenty-five aircraft either failed to return or were lost for operational reasons, but on this date, all 9 Squadron aircraft returned safely.

-The first operational loss by 9 Squadron flying from Bardney occurred on 30 April - 1 May 1943.
+The first operational loss sustained by No. 9 Squadron flying from Bardney occurred on 30 April/1 May 1943.
 Lancaster III ED838 WS-R was tasked to take part in a raid on Essen.
-The aircraft piloted by F/O Nunez, who came from St Joseph Trinidad, was lost without trace with the crew commemorated on the Runnymede Memorial.
+The aircraft piloted by Fg Off.
+Nunez, who came from St Joseph Trinidad, was lost without a trace with the crew commemorated on the Runnymede Memorial.

-The photo on the left has been obtained from the Imperial War Museum and shows a crew and Lancaster involved in the Battle Of The Ruhr while flying with 9 Squadron from Bardney.
+The photo on the left has been obtained from the Imperial War Museum.
+It shows a crew and Lancaster involved in the Battle of the Ruhr while flying with 9 Squadron from Bardney.

-The raid itself was one of the first to use what was to become known as the Master Bomber technique.
-This was where the raid was controlled by the pilot of a one of the Lancasters, in this instance from 97 Squadron.
-The Master Bomber acted as Pathfinder and dropped target markers at which the first bombs were aimed.
-The attack then proceeded with a time and distance run commenced on the shores of lake Constance to the estimated position of the works.
+The raid itself was one of the first to use what became known as the Master Bomber (MB) technique.
+This was where the attack was controlled by the pilot of one of the Lancasters, in this instance from No. 97 Squadron.
+The MB acted as Pathfinder and dropped target markers at which the first bombs were aimed.
+The attack then proceeded with a time and distance run commenced on the shores of Lake Constance to the estimated position of the works.
 Post raid reconnaissance showed that ten per cent of the bombs hit the factory with substantial damage caused.

-The raid was also the first of what was known as a "Shuttle Raid" where instead of returning to their home bases the bombers flew onto and landed at Blida in North Africa.
-This caused confusion to the Luftwaffe's night fighters who were waiting for the bombers return over France.
-On this raid no aircraft were lost and all reached North Africa safely.
+The raid was also the first of what was known as a 'Shuttle Raid' where instead of returning to their home bases, the bombers flew onto and landed at Blida in North Africa.
+This way of operating caused confusion to the Luftwaffe's night fighters, who were waiting for the bombers to return over France.
+On this raid, no aircraft were lost, and all reached North Africa safely.

 The photo on the right shows Lancaster III ED831 departing Bardney for the raid on Friedrichshafen.
 Raiding Spezia in Italy on the return journey from North Africa, ED831 arrived back at its home airfield on 24 June 1943. |